 The interface of Crowdfire is user-friendly and it has both an Android and iOS mobile app versions.
 Premium options, which start at $9.99 allow you to manage multiple Instagram accounts and multiple team members’ access.
 Otherwise, you can use a free version.

 Schedugram is different from every other scheduling app in that it can actually post your Instagram updates (yay!).
 Don’t ask me how they do it, but they say it “doesn’t involve illegal reverse engineering of the Instagram app.”
+(I am not sure whether it can or cannot get your Instagram profile shadowbanned.)

 With Schedugram you can upload and schedule images and videos via desktop version (double yay for those of us with fat fingers).
 It also sends email alert when an image is posted, so if there is an issue with your scheduled post, you’ll be notified.